Wok & Skillet

 • Add kaffir lime leaves, mushrooms, tomatoes and Thai bird chili (if using) to the soup.

-• Bring the soup to a rolling boil, then add the shrimp.
+• When the soup reaches a rolling boil, add the shrimp.
+Cook for 1–2 minutes, just until the shrimp turn pink and opaque.

 • Stir in the sugar, fish sauce, and lime juice.